nickbrandt/GitLab/doc/user/project/merge_requests/code_quality.md

 In GitLab 12.6, Code Quality switched to the
 [new versioning scheme](https://gitlab.com/gitlab-org/security-products/codequality/merge_requests/38).
-So for the job to work on GitLab 12.11 and later, it is highly recommended to include the Code Quality template as shown in the [example configuration](#example-configuration).
-Alternatively, the `SP_VERSION` variable will have to be hardcoded like:
+It is highly recommended to include the Code Quality template as shown in the [example configuration](#example-configuration), which uses the new versioning scheme.
+If not using the template, the `SP_VERSION` variable can be hardcoded to use the new image versions:

 ```yaml
 code_quality: